 Why we created Indlela:

-With support from the Bill and Melinda Gates Foundation, the University of Witwatersrand’s Health Economics and Epidemiology Research Office (HE2RO) and the University of Pennsylvania’s Center for Health Incentives and Behavioral Economics (CHIBE) have launched Indlela: Behavioural Insights for Better Health (Indlela means “the way” or “the path” in isiZulu).
+With support from the Bill and Melinda Gates Foundation, the University of Witwatersrand’s Health Economics and Epidemiology Research Office (HE2RO) and the University of Pennsylvania’s Center for Health Incentives and Behavioral Economics (CHIBE) launched Indlela: Behavioural Insights for Better Health (Indlela means “the way” or “the path” in isiZulu) in 2020.

 Indlela’s objectives are to: